-Figure 15.
+Figure 16.
 The Android Studio template selector

-On the project details page shown in Figure 16, enter Piazza for Name.
+On the project details page shown in Figure 17, enter Piazza for Name.
 Enter a unique package name in the form of a reverse URL.
 I've entered com.radioactivetoy.piazza to denote the publisher of this book.

 Create a folder called piazza-android alongside your piazza-web and piazza-ios folders and save the project there.
-Ensure the Language is set to Kotlin.

-Finally, select API 24: Android 7.0 (Nougat) for the Minimum SDK.
-This is required by Turbo Android, which is Hotwire's native extension.
+Select API 24: Android 7.0 (Nougat) for the Minimum SDK.
+This is required by Turbo and Strada, which are Hotwire's native packages.